Azure/autorest.typescript/README.md

 ## --source-code-folder-path
 The folder relative to the output-folder path that the TypeScript source code files will be generated in.
 If no value is provided for this flag, then it will default to `lib`.
 If an empty string is provided for this flag, then the TypeScript source code files will be generated in the output-folder.

-### Azure Service Client
+### --azure-arm
-For generating a client for an azure service, provide `--typescript.azure-arm=true`:
+For generating a client for an Azure service, provide `--typescript.azure-arm=true`:
 ```sh
 autorest --typescript \
   --output-folder=<path-to-the-output-folder(usually upto lib folder of your project)> \